Dendrochilum cobbianum

 Dendrochilum cobbianum, or Cobb's dendrochilum, described by Heinrich Gustav Reichenbach in 1880, is an epiphytic orchid occurring in the Philippines, growing on moss-covered trees.
 It can sometimes occur as a lithophyte growing on rocks at altitudes above 1200 m.

 Description

 It possesses white to green-white, creamy flowers with yellow throats that emerge alongside new growth.
-This flowers have a diameter of 1.8 cm, rather large for this genus.
+These flowers have a diameter of 1.8 cm, rather large for this genus.
 They are fragrant with the scent of new mown hay.
 When in bloom a multitude of flowers are contained on arching inflorescences, with a length of about 50 cm.

 A single lanceolate leaf with prominent midrib sprouts from a conical, yellow pseudobulb.

 Cultivation

 This species is easy to grow and generally prefers intermediate temperatures and moderate light.
 It will generally grow very fast, usually doubling in size every year.